Yashdatascience1/Work-on-Inferential-Statistics/README.md

 With the app you will be able to:

-1.Estimate the confidence interval for population mean(μ) when population standard deviation(σ) is known 2.Estimate the confidence interval for population mean(μ) when population standard deviation(σ) is unknown 3.Estimate the confidence interval for difference between two means 4.Estimate the confidence interval for population proportion(π) basis the sample proportion(p̂)
+1. Estimate the confidence interval for population mean(μ) when population standard deviation(σ) is known
+2. Estimate the confidence interval for population mean(μ) when population standard deviation(σ) is unknown
+3. Estimate the confidence interval for difference between two means
+4. Estimate the confidence interval for population proportion(π) basis the sample proportion(p̂)